IcamThePlayMaker/Cost-Effectiveness-Analysis-of-Voucher-Value/README.md

 - PLEASE READ THE SQL OBJECTIVE PROBLEM

-- DUE TO CONFIDENTIAL AGREEMENT, I CANNOT SHARE DATA FILE TO PUBLIC, also Project document requirement I just can share how I query the data based on Project Requirement Document
+- DUE TO CONFIDENTIAL AGREEMENT, I CANNOT SHARE DATA FIlE AND Project document requirement to public  I just can share how I query the data
 - To perform all sql syntax, I use big query.